nlsfi/qgis-plugin-dev-tools/README.md

 Run `qgis-plugin-dev-tools start` (short `qpdt s`) to launch QGIS with the plugin installed and ready for development.

-By default config is read from `pyproject.toml` and runtime config from `.env` in the current working directory. `.env` must configure the executable path, and may configure debugger, profile name and any extra runtime variables necessary for the plugin.
+By default config is read from `pyproject.toml` and runtime config from `.env` in the current working directory.
+Extra environment files can be passed using `-e` flag. `.env` must configure the executable path, and may configure debugger, profile name and any extra runtime variables necessary for the plugin.

 ```sh
 QGIS_EXECUTABLE_PATH= # path to qgis-bin/qgis-bin-ltr or .exe equivalents, necessary